ietf-wg-asdf/SDF/sdf.md

 `#/sdfObject/foo/sdfProperty/bar`, with data of type boolean.
 <!-- we could define a URN-style namespace that looks exactly that way -->

-Some of the definitions are also declarations: the definition of the entry "bar" in the property "foo" means that data corresponding to the "foo" property in a property interaction offered by Thing can have zero or one components modeled by "bar".
-Entries within `sdfProperty`, `sdfAction`, and `sdfEvent`, within `sdfObject` entries, are declarations.
+Often, definitions are also declarations: the definition of the entry "bar" in the property "foo" means that data corresponding to the "foo" property in a property interaction offered by Thing can have zero or one components modeled by "bar".
+Entries within `sdfProperty`, `sdfAction`, and `sdfEvent`, within `sdfObject` entries, are declarations; entries within `sdfData` are not.
 Similarly, entries within an `sdfThing` definition specify that the interactions offered by a Thing modeled by this sdfThing include the interactions modeled by the nested `sdfObject` or `sdfThing`.